StellarSt0rm/StellarSt0rm/README.md

 Hi!
 You can call me May, I $\color{magenta}\text{LOVE}$ programming and cats, and $\color{red}\text{HATE}$ M$ and JavaScript. \
 My favorite GitHub emoji is :shipit:

+#### I am migrating to Codeberg, i will slowly migrate all of my repositories to Codeberg.
+To access my repositories you'll have to go to: https://codeberg.org/StellarSt0rm

 <img title="GIF made by @owiebrainhurts on YT" src="images/cat-griddy.gif" />

 ## Personal $\color{green}\text{Roadmap}$ (2025) · ⭐ = Currently Doing